Shuzhengz/TritonHacks-Python_Hard/Documentations/opencv.md

 Through this challenge, you will learn about haar cascade and how to use some of the libraries in OpenCV's python port

+<h4> The code shown below are just the general guidance on how your code should look, but variable names and other things
+have been altered, so your program will not work if you just copy and paste everything! </h4>

 ## Requirements:

 You need python to do this, hopefully you have that installed, if not, visit python's website at